Tonzium/NHL_data-visualization/README.md

 ## Overview

 The dataset includes various statistics and attributes of NHL players from the 2023-2024 season.
-Below is an explanation of the columns included in the dataset:
+Below is an explanation some of the columns included in the dataset:

 - DRAFTED: Draft information in the format draft number - round - year(team)
 - GP: Games Played